Victims of deadly I-81 pileup identified - NewsBreak

 Victims of deadly I-81 pileup identified

-FOSTER TOWNSHIP, SCHUYLKILL COUNTY, PA (WBRE/WYOU) — Pennsylvania State Police have released the identities of the six victims who died as a result of the pileup on I-81 in March.
+FOSTER TOWNSHIP, SCHUYLKILL COUNTY (WBRE/WYOU) — Pennsylvania State Police have released the identities of the six victims who died as a result of the pileup on I-81 in March.

 The pileup happened on I-81 in March of as a result of snow squalls that hindered drivers’ visibility.
 Crews worked for 36 hours to clear the highway of the debris that the crash left behind.